Netflix tests feature that could limit password sharing

-NEW YORK (REUTERS) - Netflix is testing a feature that asks viewers to verify they share a household with the account holder, the company said on Thursday (March 11), a move that could lead to a clampdown on sharing of passwords.
+NEW YORK • Netflix is testing a feature that asks viewers to verify they are from the same household as the account holder, the company said on Thursday, a move that could lead to a clampdown on the sharing of passwords.

-A small number of Netflix users are receiving a message asking them to confirm they live with the account owner by entering details from a text message or email sent to the owner.
+A small number of Netflix users are receiving a message asking them to confirm that they live with the account owner by entering details from a text message or e-mail sent to the owner.

 Viewers can delay the verification and keep watching Netflix.
 The message may reappear when they open Netflix again, and eventually they could be required to open a new account to continue streaming.

-"This test is designed to help ensure that people using Netflix accounts are authorized to do so," a Netflix spokesperson said.
+"This test is designed to help ensure that people using Netflix accounts are authorised to do so," said a Netflix spokesman.

 Netflix, the world's largest streaming service, constantly tests new features with users and it is unclear if the household verification requirement will be implemented more widely.